miellaby/entrelacs/EntrelacsManifesto.md

 ### Preamble ###

-Despite devising data structures, Computer Sciences have not yet put into question the fundamental _paradigm_ which governs how such data structures are mapped onto concrete storage spaces.
+Despite devising data structures, Computer Sciences have not yet put into question the fundamental _paradigm_ which governs how data structures are mapped onto concrete storage spaces.

-**All** digital and analogical systems ever designed represent knowledge in the same way, a way derived from _Writing_, as we humans are accustomed to.
+Consequently, **all** digital and analogical systems ever designed represent knowledge in the same way, a way derived from _Writing_, as we humans are accustomed to.

 ---